Joe-Collins-1986/Hangman/README.md

 ## GitHub Pages
 Deploy in GitHub Pages:
-1. Log in to my GitHub and go to my Muscle-Map repository.
+1. Log in to my GitHub and go to my appropriate repository.
 2. Access settings.
 3. Under 'Code and Automation' go to pages.
 4. Leave the source as Deploy from Branch.
 5. Set Branch to Main.
 6. Save.
 7. Give GitHub a few minutes and the live URL is provided at the top of the GutHub Pages section of settings.
-8. Any Git Pushes from the terminal whilst working on the Muscle-Map repository using Gitpod will now update in this live site.
+8. Any Git Pushes from the terminal whilst working on the repository using Gitpod will now update in this live site.

 # Credits
 ## Content